Study of phase transition of Potts model with Domain Adversarial Neural Network

-To demonstrate the robustness of the DANN and suitability for handling more complex phase transition models, here we employed the DANN to investigate the phase transition of the two-dimensional $q$-state Potts models on the square lattice with nearest-neighbor interactions.
-One of the important characteristics of the Potts model is that, it has different phase transition behaviors under different states, and for us, this is convenient for testing the power of DANN for the studies of phase transitions.
-On the other hand, we will examine whether the DANN can identify the nature of the phase transition, i.e., first or second order.
-Our results suggest that DANN would be applicable for classifying phases and predicting the critical points of the two-dimensional $q$-state Potts model.
+To demonstrate the robustness of the DANN and its suitability for handling more complex phase transition models, here we employed the DANN to investigate the phase transition of the two-dimensional $q$-state Potts models on the square lattice with nearest-neighbor interactions.
+One of the important characteristics of the Potts model is that, the first or second order phase transition depends on the number of states $q$.
+Therefore, we would test the power of DANN on predicting the first or second order phase transition.
+Our results suggest that DANN is applicable for classifying phase transitions and predicting the critical points of the two-dimensional $q$-state Potts model.

 The rest of this paper is organized as follows.
-In Section \ref{model}, we introduced the $q$-state Potts model.
-The DANN method is demonstrated in Section \ref{method}.
-In Section \ref{sec:Results}, we provide results and analysis.
-Finally, the last Section is devoted to conclusion.
+In Section \ref{model}, we introduced the $q$-state Potts model and the Monte Carlo Glauber algorithm for Potts model.
+The DANN method, the data sets of the model and the optimal source domain of DANN are presented in Section \ref{method}.
+In Section \ref{sec:Results}, we provide the various results and analysis of the DANN.
+Finally, the last Section is devoted to the conclusion.